imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 # Gas Cost Estimator
 _Stage 4 Report_

-> **_NOTE:_**  This document is work in progress.
+> **_NOTE:_**  This document is a work in progress.
 The * denotes incomplete parts.

 ## Abstract
-In this stage we use the findings from the previous stages and apply them to produce comprehensive analysis of the gas cost.
-The improved methodology incorporate standardized benchmarks, data analysis and report generation.
-The scope has been extended to all OPCODEs, precompiles and top 7 EVM implemnetations.
+In this stage, we use the findings from the previous stages and apply them to produce a comprehensive analysis of the gas cost.
+The improved methodology incorporates standardized benchmarks, data analysis and report generation.
+The scope has been extended to all OPCODEs, precompiles and top 7 EVM implementations.
 The reproducibility of the results has been improved by providing a complete setup guide and tooling.
-Additionally the release contains precompiled binaries for even easier execution.
-The result of this stage is a proposal of a new Gas Cost Scheduled to be included in the next hard fork.
+Additionally, the release contains precompiled binaries for even easier execution.
+The result of this stage is a proposal for a new Gas Cost Scheduled to be included in the next hard fork.

 ## Introduction and project scope
-This project is the continuation of the previous stages of the Gas Cost Estimator.
+This project continues the previous stages of the Gas Cost Estimator.
 Please visit https://github.com/imapp-pl/gas-cost-estimator to find more information.
 After publishing our report from the second and third stages of the Gas Cost Estimator project we received feedback from the community.
 The community expressed the need to see other implementations being included in the research as well as to have the tooling automated and the benchmarks standardized.

 ### EVM Implementaions
 The following EVM implementations have been included in the research: